jsenv/core/readme.md

 There is an in-depth documentation about testing at [./docs/testing/readme.md](./docs/testing/readme.md).

-`@jsenv/core` can be used only for testing but because it can bring you a bit more as shown in the [Documentation](./Documentation) below.
+`@jsenv/core` can be used only for testing and also bring you more as shown in the [Documentation](./Documentation) below.

 # Installation